 These five states are the most expensive to live in, as far as household bills go — and they’re probably not all that surprising.

-Of the top 10 most expensive states to pay bills, six of them are located in the Northeast, including Massachusetts (No. 5), Connecticut (No. 7) and New York (No. 8).
-But New Jersey has the distinction of second-most expensive place to pay bills across the U.S., with household bills totaling an average of $2,562 monthly, representing 38% of a household’s expenses.
+Of the top 10 most expensive states to pay bills, five of them are located in the Northeast, including Massachusetts (No. 4), Connecticut (No. 6) and New York (No. 7).
+But New Jersey has the distinction of the third-most expensive place to pay bills across the U.S., with household bills totaling an average of $2,610 monthly, representing 36% of an average household’s income.

-The cost of bills in Massachusetts exceeds the national average in every category except health insurance and mobile phone payments.
-On average, Massachusetts residents pay over $100 more per month than the national average for utilities.
-But where Massachusetts residents really suffer is when it comes to housing.
-The average Massachusetts mortgage runs $1,801, while rent costs an average of $1,282.
+The cost of bills in Massachusetts exceeds the national average by 25%.
+Where Massachusetts residents really suffer is when it comes to housing.
+The average Massachusetts mortgage runs $2,065, while rent costs an average of $1,372.

 And although Boston ranks seventh on the Rocket Mortgage list of most expensive places to live based on real estate, it’s not the most expensive city in Massachusetts based on other bills.
-That distinction goes to Vineyard Haven, where household bills apart from housing run an average of $1,315 compared to $1,050 in Boston.
+That distinction goes to Hingham, where household bills run an average of $3,719 compared to $2,963 in Boston.